 Answers To The Most Frequently Asked Questions

 Currently, there is no known cure.
 But we remain hopeful that will change.
-Our Medical Advisory Board leads in the field of research, treatment and exploring what’s possible for ensuring our patients get the right care and support until a cure is found.
+Our Global Medical Advisory Board leads in the field of research, treatment and exploring what’s possible for ensuring our patients get the right care and support until a cure is found.

 How is my donation used?